-RST.9-10.8 Assess the extent to which the reasoning and evidence in a text support the author's claim or a recommendation for solving a scientific or technical problem.
+RH.9-10.8 Assess the extent to which the reasoning and evidence in a text support the author's claims.

-RST.11-12.8 Evaluate the hypotheses, data, analysis, and conclusions in a science or technical text, verifying the data when possible and corroborating or challenging conclusions with other sources of information.
+RH.11-12.8 Evaluate an author's premises, claims, and evidence by corroborating or challenging them with other information.